 • life insurance;

-• completes a service authorization in IMPACT to pay for a written Certificate of Medical Examination (CME) only when requested by the HHSC Guardianship Services specialist or HHSC Guardianship Services supervisor;
+• completes a service authorization in IMPACT to pay for a written Certificate of Medical Examination (CME) only when requested by the HHSC OGS specialist or supervisor;

-• provides an affidavit for the guardianship application, if requested by HHSC, within five calendar days;
+• provides an affidavit for the guardianship application, if requested by HHSC OGS, within five calendar days;

-• attends the guardianship hearing without a subpoena, if requested by HHSC;
+• attends the guardianship hearing without a subpoena, if requested by HHSC OGS;

-• remains responsible for routine case actions until HHSC Guardianship Services or a HHSC-contracted guardianship service program has taken the oath of guardianship or the situation is otherwise resolved; and
+• remains responsible for routine case actions until HHSC OGS or an HHSC-contracted guardianship service program has taken the oath of guardianship or the situation is otherwise resolved; and

 • closes the service delivery stage (Maintenance or Intensive Case Services) by selecting the Referred to other agency closure code on the Stage Closure page in IMPACT.